 Many of the readings are available electronically.
-Those that are not available electronically are marked with a .
-A II legal cases can be accessed using web links found in the weekly folders in the course web site.
+Those that are not are marked with a \; these readings are available in the resources section of OWL.
+All legal cases are either posted in the resources section or can be accessed using web links found there.